 Beach

-There is small beach access along the river that is perfect for catching some sun or building a sandcastle.
-If you need a break from the sun, there is a shade tree to offer some relief.
+A small beach access along the river is perfect for catching the sun or building a sandcastle.
+If you need a break from the sun, a nearby shade tree offers some relief.

 Interactive Fountain